frederic-perez/AmE-dictionary/data/idioms.md

 __once a snipe, always a snipe__
 __once and for all__ :two: Finally; permanently.
 __once in a blue moom__ Very rarely.
+__one after another__ Consecutively and in quick succession, with one person or thing rapidly following another in order (and usually indicating a large amount altogether).
+(Often formulated as “one (noun) after another.”) _The children walked silently, one after another, into the schoolhouse to begin their lesson._ _When I was cooped up in the house after my surgery, I started reading one book after another._
+__one card shy of a (full) deck__ A pejorative phrase meaning not very intelligent or of questionable mental capacity.
+This expression can appear in many different forms and variations (e.g., “a few sandwiches short of a picnic,” “one brick short of a load,” etc.). _He says he’s going to start a business selling bees as pets—I think he may be one card shy of a full deck._ _The new manager is nice enough, but he’s one card shy of a deck, if you ask me._
 __one hell of__ _You are one hell of a navy wife._
 __one too many__ _We drank one too many._
 __one way or another__ :two: _If I fail then it will cost me my head one way or another._